fktkrt/bare-k8s-redis-cluster/README.md

 Create a service for external access.
 See details in `redis-ext-service.yml`

-Check your service with `kubectl describe redis-ext-service`
+Check your service with `kubectl describe svc redis-ext-service`

 ```
 Name:                     redis-ext-service